Rishabjs03/Rishabjs03/README.md

 ## Hi!
 I'm Rishab agarwal

 👋 About Me

-- AI-Engineer & Full Stack Developer with a strong focus on building AI-driven products and automation tools.
+- AI Engineer & Full Stack Developer with a strong focus on building AI-powered products, intelligent automation systems, and scalable web platforms.

-- Skilled in developing AI Agents using LangChain, OpenAI APIs, and modern web stacks.
-- Passionate about merging frontend creativity with backend logic to craft seamless user experiences.
-- Always learning, building, and experimenting with new-age AI and web technologies.
+- Experienced in working with modern AI models, agentic architectures, APIs, and full stack technologies to transform ideas into efficient, real-world solutions.

+- Driven by the intersection of AI, engineering, and product design — crafting experiences that are not only functional, but intuitive and impactful.

 ## 🌐 Socials: